 On 8th July 1755 a column of British redcoats under General Braddock were ambushed by the French.
 The General’s last words were: 'we shall learn better how to do it next time’.
 Parliament agreed and provided for the raising of the 60th Royal American Regiment of four battalions of American colonists.
 In 1797 a 5th Battalion of the 60th was raised under Baron Francis de Rottenburg, whose treatise on Riflemen and Light Infantry formed the basis of Sir John Moore's training.
 This was the first British unit to be dressed in a green jacket and armed with a rifle in place of the smoothbore musket.

-When the future Duke of Wellington landed in Portugal in 1808 5/60th was the first unit ashore at Montego Bay.
+When the future Duke of Wellington landed in Portugal in 1808, the 5/60th was the first unit ashore at Montego Bay.
 It was brigaded with the 95th.
 These two Riflemen units formed the vanguard when the army moved.
 The rifle battalions fought in this formation at the opening battles of Obidos and Rolicabut.
 Shortly afterwards the Light Brigade was re-formed and Wellesley ordered the 60th in the 3rd Division to provide a company to cover each of the other brigades of his force.
-It was in this role that they fought the remaining battles of the Peninsular campaign, sixteen of whose names appear on the 60th list of battle honours.
+It was in this role that they fought the remaining battles of the Peninsular campaign, sixteen of whose names appear on the 60th's list of battle honours.
 Four companies of the 60th fought at the Battle of Albuera 1811.

 The name of the regiment changed first to The Duke of Yorks Own Rifle Corps and, in 1830, to The Kings Royal Rifle Corps (KRRC), though it remained known as the 60th Rifles.
-Finally, in 1958, the battalion joined the new Green Jacket Brigade with the title 2nd Green Jackets (The Kings Royal Rifle Corps).
+Finally, in 1958, the battalion joined the new Green Jacket Brigade with the title of the 2nd Green Jackets (The Kings Royal Rifle Corps).

-By the end of the 18th century European armies often included infantry specialised in the rolls of skirmishing and reconnaissance.
-In 1800, the British created an Experimental Corps of Riflemen, its members hand-picked from other regiments.
+By the end of the 18th century European armies often included infantry specialised in the roles of skirmishing and reconnaissance.
+In 1800, the British created an Experimental Corps of Riflemen, its members being hand-picked from other regiments.
 They were dressed in green and armed with the Baker rifle.
 Within six months the Corps had proved its worth and ceased to be ‘experimental’.
 It was gazetted under the new title of The Rifle Corps.
 Its first Colonel, Coote Manningham, helped shape the Light Infantry of the Army.

 In 1803 the regiment, now named the 95th or Rifle Regiment, joined the 43rd and 52nd to form the Light Brigade under the command of Sir John Moore.
 In 1807 the 95th, now two battalions strong, served under Sir Arthur Wellesly, the future Duke of Wellington.